Leaving USC

 Leaving USC checklist

-Review this checklist to complete your benefit-related tasks within the necessary timeframe.
-Please note: USC medical, dental, and vision coverage ends on the last day of the month in which your separation date occurs.
+Please note: USC medical, dental, and vision coverage ends on the last day of the month in which your employment ends.

 Right away

-• Retirement plan: Contact the investment company handling your retirement to discuss options.
+Retirement plan: Contact your retirement provider to discuss account options and any outstanding loans.

-• Parking: Contact USC Transportation to cancel your parking permit or public transit pass, if applicable.
+Parking: Cancel your parking permit or public transit pass through USC Transportation.

-• University property: Coordinate with your department administrator or HR Partner to schedule a time to return equipment, including laptops, keys, and other university property.
+University property: Coordinate with your department administrator or HR Partner to return university property, including laptops, keys, and ID cards.

-If you are enrolled in a Dependent Care Flexible Spending Account, you have until the end of the year to incur services to max out your remaining balance.
+Dependent Care Flexible Spending Account: You have until the end of the year to incur eligible dependent care expenses using your remaining balance.

 Offboarding essentials